 Moreover, keeping track of your average response time will show how responsible you are as a property manager.
-To figure out this criteria, measure the time gap between each guest ticket and the time your staff solve their issue.
+To figure out these criteria, measure the time gap between each guest ticket and the time your staff solve their issue.

 6. Conversion Rate

 This KPI is calculated by dividing the total number of bookings of a particular property by the total number of enquiries the property has received over a specific period, like a year.